saurabhchoudhury/architecture-center/docs/guide/pillars.md

 ## Scalability

 Scalability is the ability of a system to handle increased load.
 There are two main ways that an application can scale.
 Vertical scaling, or scaling *up*, means increasing the capacity of a resource, for example by using a larger VM size.
-Horizontal scaling, or scaling *out*, means adding new instances of a resource, whether VMs, message queues, or database replicas.
+Horizontal scaling, or scaling *out*, means adding new instances of a resource, such as VMs or database replicas.

 Horizontal scaling has significant advantages over vertical scaling: